AdvanceTechMedia/AdvanceTechPodcast/content/episode/episode-007-hussein-hallak.md

 +++
-Description = "This week we interview Hussein Hallak, General Manager and Head Mentor at Launch Academy!
+Description = "This week we interview Hussein Hallak, General Manager and Head Mentor at Launch Academy.
 We cover how Hussein became a serial entrepreneur, startup advisor, investor and mentor.
 Hussein speaks about what it takes to be a successful entrepreneur and how passion, hard work and humility are the keys to success in any field.
 For a comprehensive breakdown of the episode and showlinks take a look at the shownotes by clicking the episode title." aliases = ["/7"] author = "Alexandra Moxin" categories = []